cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 <p align="center"><b>Figure 5:</b> $x(t)$ for the L96 system projected onto the first three principal components.</p>

 Although the trajectory appears irregular and chaotic, the system remains confined to a bounded region of the phase space, indicating the presence of an underlying attractor.
 In practise, however, one does not have access to the full dynamical system, but rather only to a few observables.
 In this spirit, here we suppose that $x_1(t)=y(t)$ is the only observable.
-In finance, for example, such process can be interpreted as one component of the market, for example the return of a stock index.
+In finance, for example, such a process could represent one component of the market, for example the return of a stock index.
 To recover aspects of the underlying dynamics, one constructs sliding-window embeddings

 $$
-Y_t = \\{ y_t, y_{t-1},...,y_{t-m-1}, \\}
+Y_t = \\{ y_t, y_{t-1},...,y_{t-m+1}, \\} \qquad (2.1)
 $$

 to obtain a point-cloud in $\mathbb{R}^m$.
-This approach is formally motivated by **Takens’ theorem**, which shows that for deterministic dynamical systems, under suitable conditions, the full dynamics can be reconstructed from a single observable when the embedding dimension $m$ is sufficiently large.
-For stochastic processes, this reconstruction should be interpreted only as an approximation.
+This approach is formally motivated by **Takens’ theorem**, which shows that for deterministic dynamical systems, under suitable conditions, the attractor dynamics can be reconstructed from a single observable when the embedding dimension $m$ is sufficiently large.
 In practice, the choice of $m$ is often determined empirically through parameter tuning.
-Here we find $m=8$ to be adeguate.
+Here we find $m=7$ to be adeguate.

 Once the point cloud is created, one has to generate a filtration and compute the persistent Betti numbers.
 To accomplish this task we adopt the open-source GUDHI library [^2].
+Figure 6 presents the persistent diagram of the embedding (2.1).

 [^1]: Virk, Ž., 2022.
 Introduction to Persistent Homology.
 Založba UL FRI.
 [^2]: The GUDHI Project (2023). *GUDHI User and Reference Manual*.
 Available at: https://gudhi.inria.fr/